KDT2006/mygit/README.md

 - Educational clarity over completeness and performance
 - No networking/remotes, merges, staging metadata, or conflict resolution
 - Detached `HEAD` is not supported
-- Checkout may remove files not tracked in the index to match the target tree (be careful)

 ## Project Structure